radioactive/radioactive/README.md

-Radioactive is a small Javascript API that unifies different types of datasources and exposes them as simple javascript functions within a reactive context.
-You can then write your code using the simplest possible Javascript without worrying about events, callbacks or learning any special expression language.
-If data changes, locally or on the server, everything is updated automatically.
+Radioactive is a Javascript API that unifies different types of datasources ( sync, async and streaming ) and exposes them as regular Javascript functions inside a reactive context.

+You can write complex data processing and transformation code without using callbacks, listening for events or manually coordinating how the different services work.
+From your point of view, every service is represented by a synchronous Javascript function.
+Radioactive takes care of managing the complexity behind the curtains: If data changes, locally or on the server, everything will be updated automatically.

 * If you want to learn more about the project and our mission, read this introductory blog post.
 * If you want to use radioactive, just keep on reading